 Simply installing Coconut should add a Coconut kernel to your Jupyter/IPython notebooks.
-If you are having issues accessing the Coconut kernel, however, the command coconut --jupyter will re-install the Coconut kernel to ensure it is using the current Python as well as add the additional kernels Coconut (Default Python), Coconut (Default Python 2), and Coconut (Default Python 3) which will use, respectively, the Python accessible as python, python2, and python3 (these kernels are accessible in the console as coconut_py, coconut_py2, and coconut_py3).
+If you are having issues accessing the Coconut kernel, however, the special command coconut --jupyter install will re-install the Coconut kernel to ensure it is using the current Python as well as add the additional kernels Coconut (Default Python), Coconut (Default Python 2), and Coconut (Default Python 3) which will use, respectively, the Python accessible as python, python2, and python3 (these kernels are accessible in the console as coconut_py, coconut_py2, and coconut_py3).
+Coconut also supports coconut --jupyter install --user for user installation.
 Furthermore, the Coconut kernel fully supports nb_conda_kernels to enable accessing the Coconut kernel in one Conda environment from another Conda environment.